 The discipline of producing a 3-5 year plan with cash flow forecasts and then achieving it will invariably improve cashflow because with professional assistance the managers of the business will control the businesses finances rather than being controlled by it.

-There are, of course, some disadvantages to a CVA.
+There are, of course, some disadvantages to Company Voluntary Arrangements.

 Since a creditor cannot initiate a Company Voluntary Arrangement, the directors will need to do so.
 There are times when directors or owners wait so long before proposing a CVA that it may be difficult, if at all possible, to turn business back around to profitability.
 The best advice we can offer to overcome this difficulty is, don’t procrastinate.
 Act Now!

-Failure to keep to the arrangements could land you right back in difficulties.
+Failure to keep to the arrangements could land you right back in difficulties, the benefits of the ‘moratorium’ gained by the CVA having been lost .
 This means that the payments agreed in the arrangement need to be paid in full and on time.

 Some lenders and suppliers will not be overly eager to extend credit in the future after you have entered into a Company Voluntary Arrangement.